Contrary to popular belief, Neanderthals were no less technologically advanced than Homo sapiens.

 These results, published today (April 9, 2020) in Scientific Reports, represent the oldest known proof of textile and cord technology to date.

-Read 50,000 Year-Old String Shows Neanderthals Were Technologically Advanced for more on this discovery.
+Read 50,000 Year-Old String Reveals Neanderthals Were Technologically Advanced for more on this discovery.

 Reference: “Direct evidence of Neanderthal fibre technology and its cognitive and behavioral implications” by B. L. Hardy, M.-H. Moncel, C. Kerfant, M. Lebon, L. Bellot-Gurlet and N. Mélard, 9 April 2020, Scientific Reports.